monolith-php/framework/framework-info.md

 That said, to install:

-1. download a ZIP of monolith-php/application-skeleton
+1. extract [the application skeleton](https://github.com/monolith-php/application-skeleton/archive/master.zip) to a new folder
-2. composer install
+2. run composer install